Healthy campus initiative

 What is the Healthy Campus Initiative?

 The Healthy Campus Initiative is a project which aims to explore, identify and make recommendations on how we, as a university community (that is, students and staff), can address the increasing levels of student mental ill-health, wellbeing and emotional literacy challenges our university is, and many others are, currently facing.
 We are doing this in response to the sector-wide increase in mental ill-health prevalence and to the worryingly high numbers of students reporting wellbeing and emotional concerns.
 Students across the country are reporting more and more mental, emotional and general wellbeing challenges.
-The initiative will take the form of a working-group, or a discussion-based group, comprised of approximately 15-20 people (staff and students) who will work collectively as a team to explore these issues and to devise helpful recommendations in response.
+The initiative will take the form of a number of workshops and discussion-based groups supporting staff and students respectively.

-We want the Healthy Campus Initiative to be as creative and inclusive as possible, and for this to happen, it needs diversity of opinion, diversity of experience, and student representation.
-For this reason, we are seeking representation from each School, from staff from a broad-range of backgrounds and disciplines, and from you - our student body.
+We want the Healthy Campus Initiative to be as creative and inclusive as possible, and for this to happen, it needs diversity of opinion, diversity of experience, and student and staff representation.
+For this reason, we are seeking representation from each School, from staff from a broad range of backgrounds and disciplines, and from you - our student body.